The caterpillar-like larvae of two species of sawfly can in gardens, occasionally cause defoliation of pine (Pinus) trees.

 Control is only feasible on trees that are small enough to treat, on large trees these insects have to be tolerated.

+Sawflies can be a part the biodiversity a heathy garden supports.
 Check pines frequently from spring onwards so action can be taken before a damaging infestation has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Where possible tolerate populations of sawfly